Estimated reading time: 5 minutes

 Many entrepreneurs, especially ones who operate solely online put all of their branding efforts into their website and then fall short when it comes to supporting brand assets.
 Your brand will be judged by all of its brand material or assets and not just your website.
 For some, the reason is resource constraints.

 During the startup phase and even once you are up and running marketing and design budgets are often small or none existent.
 This isn’t an excuse to publish or print branding material that doesn’t compliment your website as there are free do-it-yourself design tools available.
 Let’s look at some helpful tips on how you can support your website with matching brand material.

 Your Branding Starts With Your Logo And Not Your Website

-If you are reading this article you most likely already have a logo and website in place.
-The right way to go about your branding is to create your logo first which will then inform all of your creative decisions.
+If you are reading this article you most likely already have a logo and website.
+The right way to go about your branding is to create your logo first, informing all of your creative decisions.
 The style and color choices you make for your logo set the tone for all of your other brand assets like your website.

 Hopefully, you chose those carefully before you designed your website.
 If you didn’t that’s ok, we can reverse-engineer the process.
 Take a look at your website and pay attention to how your logo blends in.